 Love to have another sort of Blackberry Tom Collins cocktail?
 Try this Blackberry Collins Cocktail with St. Germain Liqueur; I may have made it for the holidays but it would be another great summertime beverage.

-PIN ‘Blackberry Bourbon Collins Cocktail’
+PIN IT!
+‘Blackberry Bourbon Collins Cocktail’

 For the Cocktail